Heart and vascular surgery

 - Aortic valve disease

 Cardiovascular surgery procedures we provide

 We want you to feel at ease when you put your cardiovascular care in our hands, so we offer a comprehensive suite of surgical options catered to fit your individual needs.

 Whether you require heart surgery to treat an affected valve or narrowed arteries, our cardiac care specialists understand that treatment plans are never one-size-fits-all.
 We ensure that you receive only the best possible option for your unique condition.

 Heart valve surgery

-If you have a common heart condition like aortic stenosis or mitral regurgitation, heart valve surgery can repair or replace damaged valves to restore normal heart function.
-Our specialists in cardiac care administer advanced treatments for even the most complex procedures, including:
+From common to complex conditions, heart valve surgery can repair or replace damaged valves to restore normal heart function.
+Our specialists administer a host of advanced treatments, including: